 11. Reward Yourself

 It’s usually with a broad target in mind when you set a budget.
 You might want to be free of debt or want to see $10,000 in your savings account.

 The final result is lovely, whatever the situation, but the end is always far out, making it difficult to see what’s at the end of the tunnel.
 With that in mind, creating mini-goals along the way is a smart idea.
-This encourages you to look at the larger picture, so to help with motivation, you have something attainable in the short term.
+This encourages you to look at the larger picture so you have something attainable in the short term to help with motivation.
 But don’t stop there; when you hit the tiny target, set incentives for yourself.
 Perhaps this is an additional meal out.
 Or a new shoe set.

-Whatever the case, this gives you plenty to look forward to in the near future, which will assist with the tiredness that can result in long-term ambitions being followed.
+Whatever the case, this gives you plenty to look forward to shortly, which will assist with the tiredness that can result in long-term ambitions being followed.

 12. Take the approach of Buddhism